alade-dev/Blockpass/README.md

 Are you ready to join the revolution in event ticketing?
 Get involved with BlockPass today and be part of a movement that's changing the game for fans and organizers worldwide.

-Certainly!
-Let's add a section to the README where users can be redirected to the Hardhat smart contract README:

 ---

 ### Additional Resources